 - Our infrastructure is well planned and maintained and will meet our growth needs now and in the future. - We have access to affordable, clean water supplies. - We actively manage impacts on our natural environment. - Our local farming is sustainable. - We protect our environment and reduce our environmental footprint.

-- o Agriculture remains a significant contributor to the local economy. - Water quality is improved, water storage has increased, and the quality and quantity of water meets demand. - Waste management services are compliant with all environmental legislation.
+- Agriculture remains a significant contributor to the local economy. - Water quality is improved, water storage has increased, and the quality and quantity of water meets demand. - There is increased access to waste management facilities and services.